pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 ---
-title: Running Ping product images with a read-only filesystem requirement
+title: Running Ping product images with a read-only root filesystem requirement
 ---
-# Running product containers with a read-only filesystem
+# Running product containers with a read-only root filesystem

 ## Overview

 In some environments, there is a requirement that the container filesystem be read-only.
 Our product images are maturing to support this capability natively in the future.
 In the meantime, this guide will explain the overall concepts and provide an example with PingDirectory.
-The other product images will operate in a similar manner.
+The other product images can operate in a similar manner.

 !!! warning "Example only"
     This guide is intended to provide an example implementation of solving this problem; your situation might require a different approach.